fbeauKmi/update_klipper_and_mcus/README.md

+> [!CAUTION]
+> ## To RP2040 users
+> The addition of RP2350, introduced by https://github.com/Klipper3d/klipper/pull/6725, causes corruption in the config file stored by UKAM.
+This occurs because the new RP2350 implementation modifies the way configuration data is handled, leading to incompatibilities with existing config file.
+>
+> To avoid issues, run UKAM with the menuconfig option next time.
+> ```
+> ./ukam.sh -m
+> ```
+> This will allow you to review and adjust the MCU configuration settings, such as selecting the correct board type or communication interface.

 ![UKAM_Banner](./images/banner.png)
 # **UKAM[^1] v0.0.7** (Genuine Glitch)

 [^1]: Update Klipper And Mcus all-at-once.
 Works with Kalico too

 UKAM is not so small bash script to update klipper/kalico and mcus (main, rpi, can, pico, ... ) and **keep trace of config file for the next update !**
+>

 > [!WARNING]
 > ### Good to know.